Employer Information

 On-call

-The F2s participate in the junior doctor on-call rota, involving 8 - F2 and ST1/2s.
-It is a partial shift system, with support (not all the time) and a consultant.
+The F2s participate in the Resident doctor on-call rota, involving F2 and ST1/2s.
+It is a partial shift system, with support in the evenings from a Registrar and out of hours, a consultant is contactable by phone.

 Confirmation of working pattern will be issued in work Schedule